 “All drinking water should be filtered to remove toxins”

 Toxins in tap water include arsenic, aluminium, fluoride, chlorine disinfection by-products.

 However, bottled water is not necessarily better, as much of it is actually bottled tap water.
-In addition, drinking any water from a plastic bottle is hazardous due to leaching of bisphenol A (BPA) which is a hormone disruptor (estrogen mimic) which has been associated with multiple health problems, including risk of obesity and various cancers
+In addition, drinking any water from a plastic bottle is hazardous due to leaching of bisphenol A (BPA) which is a hormone disruptor (estrogen mimic) which has been associated with multiple health problems.

 To preserve health and prevent disease, all drinking water should be filtered.
 The best type of filter is a granular-activated carbon block filter, which removes most harmful chemicals and metals.

 The US Environmental Protection Agency (EPA) sets these safe limits:

 These are some of the limits for pollutants in tap water, and the potential health effects of long-term exposure for adults to high levels. (all units are in micrograms per litre: μg/L)

 • Trihalomethanes 80 Liver, kidney or central nervous system problems; increased risk of cancer